Yuelioi/docs_ue/markdown/Utilities-zh/Struct/BreakGameplayCueNotify_SoundPara-.md

 # BreakGameplayCueNotify_SoundPara-

-Adds a node that breaks a 'GameplayCueNotify_SoundParameterInterfaceInfo' into its member fields
+Adds a node that breaks 'GameplayCueNotify_SoundParameterInterfaceInfo' to its member field.

 ## 图示